TurboWarp/docs/docs/website/embedding.md

 Use the [TurboWarp Packager](https://packager.turbowarp.org/) for more control over the loading screen, accent colors, controls, and more.
 You can also [embed the output of the packager](/packager/embedding) very easily.

-## Donations {#donations}

-If you use a TurboWarp embed in a commercial website, it is in your best interest to [donate to us and the projects we rely upon](/donate) to ensure the embed continues to function smoothly. ❤️

 ## License {#license}

 TurboWarp is licensed under the [GPLv3.0](https://github.com/TurboWarp/scratch-gui/blob/develop/LICENSE).
 We believe that an `<iframe>` of a GPLv3.0 work doesn't create a derivative work under the GPLv3.0, rather it creates an "aggregate work" which is not subject to the same requirements as derivative works.
 However, we are not lawyers and this is not legal advice.
 Talk to a lawyer if this matters to you.